BigBang1112/gbx-net/README.md

 </configuration>
 ```
 Then you can select the `nuget.gbx.tools` package source and fetch nightly builds from there.

+You can also create a `nuget.config` file in your solution directory and put the XML above into it, which makes it easier to build your project in CI or with generally less preparation.

 > In the past, nightly builds were pushed to GitHub Packages which required you to provide access tokens to be able to read the packages.
 Nightly builds are no longer pushed to GitHub Packages.